About this Site

 About the Common Core State Standards

 The Common Core is a set of high-quality academic standards in mathematics and English language arts/literacy (ELA).
 These learning goals outline what a student should know and be able to do at the end of each grade.
 The standards were created to ensure that all students graduate from high school with the skills and knowledge necessary to succeed in college, career, and life, regardless of where they live.
-Forty-three states, the District of Columbia, four territories, and the Department of Defense Education Activity (DoDEA) have voluntarily adopted and are moving forward with the Common Core.
+Forty-two states, the District of Columbia, four territories, and the Department of Defense Education Activity (DoDEA) have voluntarily adopted and are moving forward with the Common Core.

 For years, the academic progress of our nation’s students has been stagnant, and we have lost ground to our international peers.
 Particularly in subjects such as math, college remediation rates have been high.
 One root cause has been an uneven patchwork of academic standards that vary from state to state and do not agree on what students should know and be able to do at each grade level.